KMVC

 KMVC (91.7 FM, "The V") is an American non-commercial educational radio station licensed to serve the community of Marshall, Missouri.
-The station established in 1968 as KNOS, is owned and operated by Missouri Valley College.
+The station, established in 1968 as KNOS, is owned and operated by Missouri Valley University.

 It broadcasts a college radio format.

 The station was assigned the call sign KMVC by the U.S. Federal Communications Commission (FCC) on October 5, 1992.